 Preface.
 Obviously the planet is finite.
 We’re using many times more oil than we’re discovering, and therefore at some point global oil production will peak and decline.
 Yet even in 2019 this reality is denied by most, so much so that low prices after the last financial crash caused by high oil prices, has led to the public buying gas guzzling light trucks and SUVs.

 I recently stumbled on a post from 2007 by Edmund Fitzgerald called “How Many Understand?”
-He looked at how many members there were of various groups, such as Jay Hanson’s energyresources and runningonempty, and estimated perhaps one one-hundredth of one percent of our world’s population (670,000, or one in ten thousand) may have been exposed to the concept of limits, and the reality of depletion and looming energy constraints.
-Of these, perhaps ten percent (67,000) might have the level of expertise and study which a very few of us have achieved by examining material for hours each day for the past ten years or more.
+He looked at how many members there were of various groups, and estimated perhaps one one-hundredth of one percent of our world’s population (670,000, or one in ten thousand) may have been exposed to the concept of limits, and the reality of depletion and looming energy constraints.
+Of these, perhaps 10% (67,000) might have the level of expertise and study which a few of us have achieved by examining material for hours each day for the past ten years or more.
 I came up with a roughly similar estimate on my own looking at memberships, including theoildrum which had more viewers than any other website devoted to energy resources and limits to growth.

 Fitzgerald concludes with “This severely limits the ability of the masses to understand our folly, as William Rees wrote in “Is Humanity Fatally Successful ?” or as Albert Bartlett says, “to understand the exponential function.”
 This shows the impossibility of achieving a “critical mass” of public understanding in time to accomplish all but the most minuscule attempts at population control, resource sustenance and biosphere caring necessary for our continued (sustainable) survival.
 Some, of course, will squeeze through the resource constraint bottleneck, but most will not.
 The survivors will live in a resource-depleted world.
 It’s too bad our understanding, en masse, could not evolve as quickly as our numbers.”